Barcelona have a Messi problem... and they simply can't do without him | Goal.com

 Messi had scored in only one of the last seven matches prior to this, against Eibar, and even though he has seven goals and six assists in his last 10 games, to watch him play you can tell not all is well.

 The forward was hit and miss against Real Sociedad, with two bad touches in the area, one in either half, stopping him from getting clear sights of goal.
-He also spun an effort wide in the first half, of the type which we’ve grown used to seeing sneak into the bottom corner.
+He also spun an effort wide in the first half, the sort of chance we’ve grown used to seeing sneak into the bottom corner.

 Messi had an effort pushed wide by Remiro and had the whole of Real Sociedad’s side back inside their area trying to defend his free-kick, which they managed successfully.
 He was brought down twice in good positions as the defence scrambled to deal with him, while lunging at Mikel Merino to earn a yellow card.

-For the first time in his career he has been booked in three successive games - booked against Napoli and Real Madrid before this.
+For the first time in his career he has been booked in three successive games - carded against Napoli and Real Madrid before this.

 Eventually Barcelona got the breakthrough, with VAR rewinding back a couple of minutes to penalise Robin Le Normand’s handball from an Arturo Vidal cross.
 Messi slotted the penalty coolly before releasing his tension in a rousing celebration.